Departments and Staff

 Pei-San holds a Master of Arts in Education with an emphasis in Curriculum and Instruction from The University of Texas at Austin, and has completed her doctoral course work in the same field.
 She earned a Bachelor of Arts in Dance Pedagogy and a Bachelor of Science in Biological Sciences from the University of California at Irvine.
 She has also holds the title of Kumu Hula, which is equivalent to a graduate degree in the study of hula.

-Kylie joined Ballet Austin in 2016.
-As Community Education Associate, she administers programs serving the greater Austin community and local school districts.
-Her main duties include processing registrations for The Nutcracker School Shows, communicating with local educators about Ballet Austin Programs, helping to create content for audience education, facilitating audience engagement programs at the theater, and managing Night of Community and Community Donations.
+As Community Education Assistant, Victoria (Tori) Johnson administers programs serving the greater Austin community and local school districts.
+Her main duties include processing registrations and payments for school shows, including The Nutcracker School Shows, assisting with the creation and implementation of EduMovesTM lessons, and coordinating with our Night of Community program partners.

 Christi Cuellar Lotz, Director of Development

 As Director of Development for Ballet Austin, Christi is responsible for overseeing all contributed revenue for the organization.
 She joined Ballet Austin in 2008 and prior to that, Christi was the Development Director at St. Gabriel’s Catholic School, and managed the completion of a $5 million capital campaign.
 She holds a Bachelor’s Degree in Mechanical Engineering, a Master’s in Business Administration and a Bachelor of Arts in Music, all from the University of Texas at Austin.
 After her first undergraduate degree, Christi worked as a Process Engineer for Procter & Gamble, and following her graduate degree, was a Senior Consultant for Deloitte.
 Upon completion of her final degree in music, Christi worked for Texas Performing Arts in Development.
 In 2013, Christi obtained the designation of Certified Fund Raising Executive (CFRE).
 She is a 2009 graduate of Leadership Austin’s Essentials Class and is an active member of the Association of Fundraising Professionals, having chaired the 2013 Philanthropy Day Awards Luncheon.